brettz9/webappfind/docs/TO-DOS.md

         parameters or perhaps modification of an element within the document), to allow a `file:` site to request permission to become usable as a protocol handler).
-1. Reimplement protocol registration functionality and create tests using `registerProtocolHandler` (also for JS/JSON/mytype); also consider HTML head meta-data for flagging availability of file registrations and possibly allow user directed use of this information to register
+1. Reimplement *protocol registration* functionality and create tests using `registerProtocolHandler` (also for JS/JSON/mytype); also consider HTML head meta-data for flagging availability of file registrations and possibly allow user directed use of this information to register
     1. Set `protocol_handlers: [{protocol: "ext+waf", name: "WebAppFind", uriTemplate: "https://...%s"}]`; e.g., for site to register itself for a type
 1. [executable builder](https://github.com/brettz9/executable-builder)
     and [atyourcommand](https://github.com/brettz9/atyourcommand)
-    1. Option to auto-add to dock
+    1. Option to auto-add to *dock*
-    1. Reimplement to support Windows in new webappfind version (as batch scripts as possible); convert to shortcut tied to `cmd.exe` for sake of getting an icon
-    1. Installer script to run to facilitate setting up of OpenWith per user choices (if Executable Builder is not installed, it could link to it, and if it is, it could bring user through steps).
+    1. *Installer script to run to facilitate setting up of OpenWith* per user choices (if Executable Builder is not installed, it could link to it, and if it is, it could bring user through steps).
-    1. Applescript-based executable builder also?
+    1. *AppleScript-based executable builder* also?
-    1. Examine `executable builder` for ideas and UI

 ## For developers
 ### API: file type finding